Michael-Free/CMStorm-KeyboardControl/README.md

     $ python3 cmstorm-led-ctrl.py

 If all goes well you should see an icon that looks like an LED in your system tray.
-Click it and Toggle the On/Off Options and Select "Quit"
+Click it and Toggle the On/Off Options and Select "Quit."

 <p align="center">
 <img src = "https://raw.githubusercontent.com/Michael-Free/CMStorm-KeyboardControl/master/Screenshot.png">
 </p>